kyma-project/kyma/components/kyma-operator/README.md

 ## Installer custom resource

-The `installations.installer.kyma-project.io` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format the Kyma Operator Controller listens for.
+The `installations.installer.kyma-project.io` custom resource definition (CRD) is a detailed description of the kind of data and the format the Kyma Operator Controller listens for.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```bash